Bayesian Quantile and Expectile Optimisation: BAYESIAN METAMODELS OF RISK MEASURES

-All these approaches however have a drawback: they do not quantify the uncertainty associated with each prediction.
-This is a significant problem in our settings since this knowledge is of paramount importance to define the exploration/intensification trade-off.
-Alternatively, using Bayesian models can overcome this issue as they provide a posterior distribution on $g$.
-To do so, \cite{yu2001bayesian} proposed the model:
+These approaches however share a common drawback: they do not capture the uncertainty associated with each prediction.
+This is a significant problem in our setting since quantifying this uncertainty is of paramount importance to define the exploration/intensification trade-off.
+This limitation can be overcome by using a probabilistic model such as